Terms of Sales

 b) Objects are put in the auction in the state in which they are found at the time of the auction.
 Subject to point 1c. below, any guarantee for material damage or legal damages is excluded.

-The objects are on display during the time of the auction from Monday to Friday, 10.00 to 17.00 or on appointment.
-The descriptions shown on the website, advertisements, brochures or any other article or document issued by Native are given purely by way of illustration.
+The objects are on display during the event.
+The descriptions shown in catalogues, advertisements, brochures or any other article or document issued by Native are given purely by way of illustration.
 They in no way commit the liability of Native.
 Consequently, Native guarantees neither the accuracy of the explanatory notes contained in the catalogue, nor the origin, date, age, cultural background or provenance of the objects put up for auction.
 It is the depositor who is solely liable for the explanatory notes in the catalogue.
 Native agrees to reproduce them in the catalogue only in its capacity as agent for the depositor.

 c) Native freely states that it is prepared to cancel the auction on behalf of the depositor and refund only the hammer price, commission and VAT if an object sold should prove, within 1 year from the date of the auction, to be a modern intentional fake.
 By modern intentional fake is to be understood a reproduction which it can be proved has been made with the intention of falsely deceiving others whether in respect of origin, date, age, cultural background or source, without this having been shown in the catalogue.